casbey/RecipeSharingWebsiteAD/Documentations/Requirement Specification.md

 # 2. Overall Description

 ## 2.1 Product Perspective
 The Recipe Sharing Website is a standalone web platform, designed for users to share, and discover new recipes from other users.
-The three core systems that allows the functioning of the website are the frontend interface used for user interactions, the backend API for the business logic, and a database for storing and managing user information, recipes, and the outcome of user interactions such as comments and ratings.
+The three core systems that allows the functioning of the website are the frontend interface used for user interactions, the backend API for the business logic, and a database for storing recipes.

 ## 2.2 Product Functions
 The platform offers the following main functions:
-* User registration and login
 * Recipe control (submission, editing, viewing, deletion)
-* Search enginge via name, ingredients, or rating
+* Search enginge via name, ingredients.
-* User interactions with other recipes (comment, favourite, rating)
-* User profile management (viewing, update)

 ## 2.3 User Classes and Characteristics
 The website is designed for an audience expert in cooking, or interested in trying out new recipes.